hexandcube/hexandcube.eu.org/content/twitter.md

 ---
 title: Hexandcube's Twitter Policy
-lastmod: 2022-01-13
+lastmod: 2022-07-16
-description: Hexandcube's Policy for interacting with Twitter users
+description: Hexandcube's Policy for blocking Twitter accounts
 ---

-# Tweets

-- If I ever say something stupid or incorrect, please politly correct me.
-- You're not allowed to use any of my content for commercial purposes without my permission.

-# Direct Messages

-If you want to send me a DM on Twitter, please:

-- [Don't just say "Hi!" or "Hello!"](https://nohello.net/), let me know what you want to talk about.
-If you just say "Hello" and nothing else, I will just ignore you.
-- Don't send me unsolicited advertisements or spam

-&nbsp;

-If your behavior is suspicious, I may want to verify your identity using [cryptographic  proofs](/.well-known/profile.txt), DNS proofs, Web server access proofs, email proofs, etc. to make sure I'm talking to the person you're claiming to be.

 # Blocking

 This list, contains the types of accounts, I will block on Twitter.
 If your account meets any requirements listed here, you will be blocked if you interact with me on Twitter.

-If you think I've blocked you by accident, please [let me know](/contact).
+If you think I've blocked you by accident, please [let me know](/about).

 **I'm blocking accounts that:**